-A veritable game changer, possibly.
+A veritable game-changer, possibly.

 The DemandFarm Blog has consistently argued how Key Accounts are latent revenue drivers.
 The hourglass metaphor neatly sums up the growth potential Key Accounts hold.
 Unfortunately, these opportunities are not evident to the extent that they become compelling.
-Thus, most of the times, the Key Account Management strategy is fraught with a ‘business as usual’ approach.
+Thus, most of the time, the Key Account Management strategy is fraught with a ‘business as usual’ approach.

 The absence of real-time reporting plays a little role in accentuating this problem.
 The sales operations team entrusted with the reporting function recognizes this challenge.
 But what can they do?

 Reporting on Key Accounts is saddled with complexity.
 On one hand, we have the overwhelming business of the Key Account and on the other, the way organizations manage Key Accounts internally – endless Excel files sitting at various locations, PPTs whose templates keep changing, not to forget the occasional paper memos and thesis emails, and ultimately some closed-door meetings that may not have been minuted.

 The sales operations team has its task cut out.

 Because, why should it be any other way?

 Ok, that was the short answer.

 The longer one starts with the status quo and ends with transparency.